trongthanh/int3ractive.com/README.md

 # and finally execute:
 $ bundle exec jekyll serve --incremental --livereload

+# OR preview with SASS files watch and re-compile:
+$ npm start
+$ npm start
 ```

 ## The Theme: Clean Blog by Start Bootstrap - GitHub Pages version by Thanh Tran

-> This is a modified version of [Clean Blog Jekyll](https://github.com/IronSummitMedia/startbootstrap-clean-blog-jekyll) to be fully compatible with [GitHub Pages](https://help.github.com/articles/using-jekyll-with-pages/) (no pre-compilation needed).
+This is a modified version of [Clean Blog Jekyll](https://github.com/BlackrockDigital/startbootstrap-clean-blog-jekyll) to be fully compatible with [GitHub Pages](https://help.github.com/articles/using-jekyll-with-pages/) (no pre-compilation needed).
 Modified by [Thanh Tran](https://github.com/trongthanh) for his own blog.

-The official Jekyll version of the Clean Blog theme by [Start Bootstrap](http://startbootstrap.com/).
+A sample page rendered with all semantic HTML can be [previewed here](http://int3ractive.com/theme-preview).

 ### Additional notes on the `kramdown` markdown syntax: